RogerParkinson/madura-vaadin-support/madura-login/README.md

  * deploying a different AuthenticationDelegate implementation as a bean.

 Things a production version ought to have:

  * remember me
  * security timeout
  * forgot password, change password
+ * a more dynamic/robust way of storing the password (ie a production implementation of AuthenticationDelegate.java)

 To do:
- * review CSS, not sure about the blue writing

  * doesn't work at all on Chromium browser, ie doesn't redirect to application.
- * Is there a way to integrate css with Vaadin themes?